apollographql/apollo-ios/docs/source/tutorial/tutorial_1.md

 "${SCRIPT_PATH}"/run-bundled-codegen.sh schema:download --endpoint="https://n1kqy.sse.codesandbox.io/"
 ```

-This calls the `schema:download` function of our Apollo CLI, and automatically downloads the schema to the same level of your project as your `.xcodeproj` as a file called **schema.json**.
-Drag this file from finder into Xcode:
+This calls the `schema:download` function of our Apollo CLI when you build your project, and automatically downloads the schema to the same level of your project as your `AppDelegate.swift` as a file called **schema.json**.

+Build the project to actually execute the script, and if you navigate to the file that contains your `AppDelegate.swift` in Finder, you should now see the file downloaded.
+Drag this file from Finder into Xcode:

 ![where to drag the schema file](images/drag_schema_into_xcode.png)